TRIAL ATTORNEY (MILITARY)

-4. Skill in advising, planning, developing, and coordinating all legal functions and litigation relating to military personnel matters, policies, programs, and proceedings.
+4. Skill in coordinating all legal functions and litigation relating to military personnel matters, policies, programs, and proceedings.

 Notice of Veteran's Preference: There is no formal rating system for applying veteran's preference to Attorney appointments in the excepted service; however, the Department of the Army considers veteran's preference eligibility a positive factor for Attorney hiring.
 Applicants eligible for veteran's preference must include that information in their cover letter or resume and attach supporting documents (e.g., DD Form 214, Certificate of Release or Discharge from Active Duty) to their submissions.
 Although the point-preference system is not used, applicants eligible to claim a 10-point preference must submit a Standard Form (SF) 15, Application for 10-Point preference, and supporting documentation required for the specific type of preference claimed.
 (SF 15, which lists the types of 10-point preference and the required supporting documents, is available from the Office of Personnel Management Website at http://www.opm.gov/).